 The thyroid is an endocrine gland located below the voice box.
 The thyroid gland together with the pituitary gland produces the Thyroid Stimulating Hormone (TSH).
 TSH acts on the thyroid gland to produce two hormones: T3 and T4.

-T3 and T4 have a great effect on the way metabolisms is carried out in the body.
+T3 and T4 have a great effect on the way metabolisms are carried out in the body.
 In general, they control how fast or slow the different organs of the body including the heart will work.
 In addition, T3 and T4 determine the amount of energy that will be produced by the body.

 Thyroid and Sleep: Hyperthyroidism